Introduction to Water Heater Replacement

 5. Experience and Skill Level of the Installer

-Practical Steps for Efficient Water Heater Replacement
+Practical Steps for Streamlined Water Heater Replacement

 Step-by-Step Guide to Replacing a Water Heater